Ek Ladki Ko Dekha Toh Aisa Laga

 Ek Ladki Ko Dekha Toh Aisa Laga is a 2019 Indian Hindi-language coming-of-age romantic comedy-drama film directed by Shelly Chopra Dhar.
 The screenplay was written by Dhar and Gazal Dhaliwal, with the story inspired by the 1919 novel A Damsel in Distress by P. G. Wodehouse.
-It stars Anil Kapoor, Sonam Kapoor, Rajkummar Rao, and Juhi Chawla, and features Regina Cassandra, Abhishek Duhan, Madhumalti Kapoor, Seema Pahwa, Brijendra Kala, Alka Kaushal and Kanwaljit Singh in supporting roles.
-Akshay Oberoi makes a special appearance in the film.
+It stars Anil Kapoor, Sonam Kapoor, Rajkummar Rao, and Juhi Chawla, alongside Abhishek Duhan, Madhumalti Kapoor, Seema Pahwa, Brijendra Kala, Alka Kaushal and Kanwaljit Singh in supporting roles with Regena Cassandrra appears in an extended cameo role and Akshay Oberoi makes a special appearance in the film.
 The film tells the story of Sweety Chaudhary, a closeted lesbian, and her attempts to come out to her conservative and traditional Punjabi family.
 (Note: Fire (1996) is the first mainstream Bollywood film to feature a lesbian romance.)

-The film, named after a song of the same name from the 1994 film 1942: A Love Story, is the first collaboration between real-life father and daughter, Anil Kapoor and Sonam Kapoor and was the Hindi film debut of Regina Cassandra.
+The film, named after a song of the same name from the 1994 film 1942: A Love Story, is the first collaboration between real-life father and daughter, Anil Kapoor and Sonam Kapoor and was the Hindi film debut of Regena Cassandrra.
 It was released worldwide on 1 February 2019 to positive reviews from critics, but it bombed at the box office.
 The screenplay was selected by the Academy of Motion Picture Arts and Sciences for its library's Core Collection.